Simple indicator of liquefaction (for educational use)

 This is a guideline for learning.
 It is not intended to determine the actual level of risk.

-How to use Simple indicator of liquefaction (for educational use) effectively
+How to use the liquefaction education indicator effectively

 What this calculator does